 The age of the emerging workforce is definitely having an impact on how it works.
 The millennials, young people born between 1981 and 1997, are taking over the positions held by retiring baby boomers (who were born after World War II, between 1946 and 1964).
 They are bringing with them the notion that work should have meaning as well as compensation.
 In a poll taken by the Heartland Monitor, 57 percent of millennials reported that the top priority for their work was that it should be enjoyable or should make a difference in society.
 By comparison, 64 percent of baby boomers indicated that making money was more of a priority.

 In fact, it appears that the millennials are intentionally looking for work that provides personal fulfillment, not just a paycheck.
 Many (almost one-third of the millennials who reported for the Heartland survey) report a desire to own their own business and to be an entrepreneur, rather than join an established agency as staff.
 Their sentiments are derived, at least in part, from the 2007 to 2009 Great Recession and the resulting economic instability of the country in the intervening years.
 Rather than cast their lot with a business or in an industry that might not survive additional economic struggles, millennials are looking to set their own course and put their faith in their own abilities and talents.

 While the workers are changing, so, too, are the industries and markets that would employ them.
-Technology has both expanded and shrunk the industrial world so that today's companies vie against international competitors using workers stationed remotely but working in-house through advanced technological communications tools.
+Cloud-based HCM technology has both expanded and shrunk the industrial world so that today's companies vie against international competitors using workers stationed remotely but working in-house through advanced technological communications tools.